Reviewed by Grant M. Comer, M.D., M.S.

-- Juvenile X-linked Retinoschisis
+Juvenile X-linked Retinoschisis

-- Juvenile X-linked Retinoschisis is a genetic disease of the retina and affects primarily boys and young men.
-It is estimated that retinoschisis affects one in 5,000 to 25,000 individuals, primarily young males.
+This condition typically presents during childhood and is estimated to affect one in 5,000 to 25,000 individuals.
 Affected males are usually identified in grade school, but occasionally are identified as young infants.
 Affected boys and men should have periodic eye examinations.

-- Senile retinoschisis is the splitting of the retina as a result of aging.
+Degenerative retinoschisis is the splitting of the retina as a result of aging.
 It can affect men and women.
 This is not a genetic condition.

-Retinoschisis (RS) affects two primary aspects of vision
+Retinoschisis affects two primary aspects of vision.

-- Decreased vision
+- Decreased central vision

-- Loss of peripheral vision
+- Decreased peripheral vision

 The symptoms described above may not necessarily mean that you have retinoschisis.
 However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.